Our Vision & Mission

 Last academic year, we delivered 340 courses in schools reaching approximately 9,000 pupils, employing 44 teenage mothers and young fathers.

-Our founder, Hilary Pannack was working as a youth worker with teenage parents, when a teacher approached her to provide more concrete relationship and sex education for young people.
+Straight Talking's founder was working as a youth worker with teenage parents, when a teacher approached her to provide education regarding the realities of early parenthood.
 This led to the design and development of a course that is the basis of the interactive peer education programme that Straight Talking delivers today.
 Over the years, teenage parents working for Straight Talking have updated the course content so that it remains fresh and relevant to the world young people live in today.

 We are extremely proud of what our employees have achieved.
 Teenage mothers and young fathers who have worked with us, have gained masters degrees, now work in healthcare professions, youth and social work, local politics and the police force, to name a few.
 Nothing gives us more pride or satisfaction than seeing those who previously lacked self-esteem, drive or skills reach a level of confidence that enables them to succeed and provide for the needs of their young families.